Phone : 01254 692 289

 The scope of LCM activities covers the varied areas of education and employment, health, crime and antisocial behaviour, media, quality assurance, young people and families.

-Through our work we seek to promote an awareness of Islam amongst all communities, and fostering understanding, better community relations and community cohesion.
+Through our work we seek to promote an awareness of Islam amongst all communities, as well as foster understanding, better community relations and community cohesion.
 There is an appreciation that the issues of common concern within the community have to be tackled in a partnership community approach.

 LCM believes it has made outstanding progress in the achievement of its broad objectives and will continue to pursue the challenges of the future.